yters/election_fraud_2020/README.md

 Some pregenerated output is included in the repo as an example.

 ## Strangeness
 The 2012 and 2016 elections have many voters who were not registered until sometimes much after the election.
-Not sure if this is a glitch with the North Carolina database, or illegal voting.
+Not sure if this is a glitch with the North Carolina database, people reregistering, or illegal voting.